DigitecGalaxus/ProjectsRuler/README.md

 ```

 # Project references exitence check
 There is a dedicated checker for that.
-It uses the same csproj parser as all the other tools in the ruler: CsprojReferencesExtractor.
+It uses the same csproj parser as all the other tools in the ruler: **CsprojReferencesExtractor**.
 ```
         [Test]
         public void CheckForBrokenReferences()